NathaliaElen/NathaliaElen/README.md

-# Olá, me chamo Nathália Elen e tenho 21 anos!
+# Hey, I'm Nathália and I'm 21y!
 ***

 Graduated in Systems Development Technician and I am studying for a Bachelor's degree in Computer Science.
 I started my career as a backend developer in 2022, when I started an internship in the programming area and had the opportunity to enter this world head on.
 These days, I am a Junior System Analyst at Avanade.
 I love what I do, besides always looking for training and learning.